 Download only This report provides national and state-level statistics and trends on both private and public sector mental health and substance use services, costs, and clients.
 It addresses the needs of children, military personnel, nursing home residents, and prison inmates.
 Publication ID SMA13-4797 Publication Date December 2013 Format Report More like this Behavioral Health-United States Download Behavioral Health, US, 2012 PDF 5.9 MB Find Related Information Audience Health Insurance Providers HHS Staff Policymakers Professional Care Providers Program Planners, Administrators, & Project Managers Public Health Professionals Researchers Series Behavioral Health-United States You May Also Be Interested In Key Substance Use and Mental Health Indicators in the United States: Results from the 2015 National Survey on Drug Use and Health Summarizes key findings from the 2015 National Survey on Drug Use and Health (NSDUH) for indicators of substance use and mental health among people aged 12 years old or older in the civilian, non-institutionalized population of the United States.
 Behavioral Health Equity Barometer, 2014 This report provides a snapshot of key aspects of behavioral health, serious mental illness, suicidal thoughts, and mental illness, substance use disorders, or both.
 The information is based on selected determinants of health, including race and ethnicity, income level, geography, and health insurance status.
 Projections of National Expenditures for Treatment of Mental and Substance Use Disorders, 2010-2020 This report provides policymakers with information about treatment service expenditures for mental illness and substance use disorders.
 It covers sources of financing and spending trends from 2010 to 2020.
 TIP 60: Using Technology-Based Therapeutic Tools in Behavioral Health Services This manual assists clinicians with implementing technology-assisted care.
 It highlights the importance of using technology-based assessments and interventions in behavioral health treatment services.
 The manual also discusses how technology reduces barriers to accessing care.
-Access the literature review.
 Funding and Characteristics of Single State Agencies for Substance Abuse Services and State Mental Health Agencies, 2015 This report highlights the structure, responsibilities, policies, services, and financing of single-state agencies and state mental health agencies.
 The report includes discussion of efforts to integrate physical and behavioral health and efforts by state agencies to address opioid abuse and misuse.
 Key Substance Use and Mental Health Indicators in the United States: Results from the 2016 National Survey on Drug Use and Health This report presents 2016 national estimates of use of alcohol, tobacco products, illicit drugs (such as, marijuana, cocaine, heroin, hallucinogens, and inhalants, as well as the misuse of opioids, prescription pain relievers, tranquilizers, stimulants, and sedatives), substance use disorders, and substance use treatment among people 12 years of age and older.
 It Includes national estimates of any mental illness, serious mental illness, major depressive episode, use of mental health services and suicidal ideation among adults ages 18 or older and national estimates of major depressive episode, use of mental health services among adolescents aged 12 to 17.
 Trend information on these topics are also presented.